catppuccin/glamour/README.md

 | glab               | [glab](https://github.com/profclems/glab)         |
 | GitHub CLI         | [Ghub CLI](https://github.com/cli/cli)            |

 > If you find any more applications that support Glamour, feel free to open an issue or PR!

 ## FAQ

 > How to use it in said app?

-Follow the program's documentation to know how to use these files.
+Follow the desired program's documentation for a guide on how to use the theme.

 ## 💝 Thanks to